 Retail Sales YoY in Netherlands averaged 1.71 percent from 2005 until 2021, reaching an all time high of 10.20 percent in June of 2020 and a record low of -6.40 percent in August of 2009.
 This page provides the latest reported value for - Netherlands Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Netherlands Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales YoY in Netherlands is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Netherlands to stand at 2.00 in 12 months time.
-In the long-term, the Netherlands Retail Sales YoY is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Retail Sales YoY in Netherlands is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Retail Sales YoY is projected to trend around 3.20 percent in 2023 and 2.70 percent in 2024, according to our econometric models.